tostonar/frontend-nanodegree-arcade-game/README.md

 frontend-nanodegree-arcade-game
 ===============================

+# Load the game
+You can download or clone this repository, and then open index.html in your web browser.

 # Play the game
 Play as Pretty Princess Purple and move across the board to the water without touching the bugs.